 To the North-West of the mountain are two dammed lakes: Lac de Bimont and Lac de Zola.

-The artificial Lac de Bimont was created by Joseph Rigaud between 1946 and 1951 to ensure manageable water resources for the local region.
+- The artificial Lac de Bimont was created by Joseph Rigaud between 1946 and 1951 to ensure manageable water resources for the local region.

 A protected area

 The unique silhouette of the mountain, rising high above the hills of Provence, has impressed mankind since time immemorial.
-The barren crests where the Mistral wind blows strongly and lightning often strikes has led the local inhabitants of Provence to revere the mountain as a god.
+The barren crests where the Mistral wind blows strongly and lightning often strikes have led the local inhabitants of Provence to revere the mountain as a god.